Authenticity… Walking the talk.

 It’s important to recognise that inauthenticity exists for a good reason, sometimes people really are not safe from harm, or the removal of love.
 However, every time we are inauthentic it is soul destroying.
 The squashing of one’s soul eventually leads to anxiety, depression, physical illness, and a general sense of disconnection in life.
 The opposite is true, also.

-More authenticity = more soul = more inner freedom and more universal love.
+More authenticity = more soul = more inner freedom and more love.

 Most of us have different ‘masks’ or ‘hats’ that we wear, this is normal.
 The ‘hat’ that I have on when I’m at a festival is a different ‘hat’ to the one that I have on when I’m working with a new client, who might have PTSD, for example.
-What’s important is how conscious we are of that choice, and whether we are wear different our hats from the heart, or from a place of fear.
+What’s important is how conscious we are of that choice, and whether we wear our different hats from conscious place - from the heart - or from a place of fear.

-So, time for me to be authentic… Have I perfected authenticity?
-Nope!
-I’m still learning.
-But I believe that the commitment to that process, and sharing in the way that I am here, is authentic.
+Have I perfected the art of being authentic?
+Nope, I’m still learning.
+But I believe that the commitment to that process, and sharing in the way that I am here, is.

-The truth is, over the years I have avoided sharing more of my soul, and more content online, because I’ve been afraid that I wouldn’t be able to do myself justice.
-Despite a deep heart-felt desire to share and be seen, I’ve simultaneously been afraid of being seen and judged.
+The truth is, over the years I have avoided sharing more of myself, and more content online, because I’ve been afraid that I wouldn’t be able to do myself justice.
+Despite a deep heart-felt desire to share and be seen, that’s simultaneously something i’ve been afraid of.
 Up until now that fear has gotten the better of me.

-So from now on I’m going to be honest and vulnerable, and share more, because I know that within that honesty and vulnerability lies the source of inner freedom and universal love.
+From now on I’m going to be more honest, more real, and share more - even if it’s imperfect, because I know that within that honesty and reality lies the source of true inner freedom and love.

 Here’s to having a taste of my own medicine.